Best Ankle Braces for Soccer

 The ASO Ankle Stabilizer is one of the most popular ankle braces among athletes in general.
 Good all-around value, but high ankle strap may affect performance in cleats.

-This rigid hinged ankle brace provides great support and protection from injury while still allowing ample movement.
+This rigid hinged brace provides great ankle support and protection from injury while still allowing ample movement.
 Great for athletes, not so great for all-day daily use.

-This lace-up style ankle brace is excellent for soccer players who just want a little added support, but have already returned to activity and need to maintain performance.
+This lace-up style ankle brace is excellent for soccer players who just want a little added ankle support, but have already returned to activity and need to maintain performance.
 Not the best for initial stages of injury.

 A highly popular ankle brace, the McDavid 195 offers great support and protection with a comfortable fit.
 A little beefier, so may not be the best under cleats if you're prioritizing performance, but can be good when initially returning to activity.